MicrosoftDocs/fabric-docs/docs/get-started/copilot-fabric-data-factory.md

 # Copilot for Data Factory overview

 > [!IMPORTANT]
-> Copilot for Data Factory is generally available now, but its new data pipeline skills are still in [preview](preview.md).
+> Copilot for Data Factory is generally available now, but its new Data pipeline capabilities are still in [preview](preview.md).

 Copilot in Fabric enhances productivity, unlocks profound insights, and facilitates the creation of custom AI experiences tailored to your data.
 As a component of the Copilot in Fabric experience, Copilot in Data Factory empowers customers to use natural language to articulate their requirements for creating data integration solutions using [Dataflow Gen2](../data-factory/data-factory-overview.md#dataflows).
 Essentially, Copilot in Data Factory operates like a subject-matter expert (SME) collaborating with you to design your dataflows.